 DIAMET IOP8 provided an ideal test case for the new MOGREPS (Met Office Global and Regional Ensemble Prediction System) convection-permitting forecast for the UK prior to its implementation.
 The MOGREPS-UK ensemble is now run routinely and consists of 12 forecasts run every 6 hours with the Met Office Unified Model, on a limited area spanning the UK with a horizontal grid spacing of 2.2 km.
 For this test each ensemble member took its initial and boundary conditions from the corresponding regional MOGREPS-R member.
 Figure 11 shows a snapshot at 1600 UTC from the first four MOGREPS-UK members, zooming in on Scotland.
 The colour shading is the wind speed at 850 hPa and lines have been drawn to indicate the axes of wind speed maxima.
 Figure 12 overlays the same lines on the model precipitation rates at the same time.
 The high wind cores generally lie along the clear slots between the rainbands.
 The same is true of the deterministic Met Office 1.5 km (UKV) model forecast (not shown).
-This structure and magnitude of variation is consistent with the in situ aircraft observations presented in Fig. 7.
+This structure and magnitude of variation is consistent with the in-situ aircraft observations presented in Fig. 7.

 Although each of the 12 ensemble forecasts exhibited some form of precipitation and wind banding, it is clearly relevant to ask how well the observed banding was represented.
 Roberts and Lean (2008) and Roberts (2008) introduced a measure of the similarity of a forecast pattern of precipitation rate to the radar-derived rate called the Fractions Skill Score (FSS), which is used to measure the length scale above which a rainfall forecast resembles the observations (assuming that smaller scales are harder to capture).
 The FSS is computed by dividing the region (here Scotland) into square neighbourhoods of length L and in each neighbourhood calculating the fraction of grid pixels where the radar rain rate exceeds a certain threshold.
 The fractions are calculated in the same way from the forecast data.
 If the precipitation fraction in the forecast matches the observed fraction in every neighbourhood square, the FSS equals 1.
 The lowest possible score is zero and a score of 0.5 indicates a minimum level of satisfactory spatial agreement (the forecast pattern is correct more often than it is wrong).
 The FSS is then calculated for a range of neighbourhood scales.
 Figure 13 shows the FSS versus scale, averaged over forecast lead times of 4-24 hours (for a rain rate threshold of 2 mm hr-1).
 The yellow shading indicates the range of the ensemble scores with the three best ensemble members drawn individually.
 The FSS increases with scale and exceeds 0.5 for scales greater than 25 km for the best ensemble member.
 The precipitation pattern is very dependent upon initial conditions, with the worst ensemble member having FSS < 0.5 even for the 110 km scale, associated with a displacement error in the cyclone.
 The characteristic spacing between the cloud bands in this cyclone ranged from 20 to 50 km, so the statistics indicate that the model has skill in capturing the spatial pattern of the banding structure.